 The easiest tool that I have found to make these changes is Diff Now.
 This is a free program that allows you to upload two files and compare them side by side to see the differences.

-Here you’ll see that the first file is the original CSS file for the Adorn theme (which is our most recently updated theme) and the second file is the newest CSS file.
+Here you’ll see that the first file is the original CSS file for the Adorn theme and the second file is the newest CSS file.
 Once I upload both of those and hit COMPARE I can see the differences between the two themes.

-Now that I can see the stylesheets side by side, I can tell what is going to be different in my files.
+Now we can see the stylesheets side by side, and tell what is going to be different in my files for the next step.

 First, you’ll want to activate a theme that is currently not active.
 I tend to just choose to activate the Genesis Framework so that I don’t have to keep a bunch of excess themes in my files.
 Once you do that, you’ll want to DELETE your existing child theme.
 Once you do that, you’ll upload the new one.
 This will allow you to add all of the new updates and theme files at once.